Sorry Wall-E, this is now the world’s cutest robot

 Stand aside Wall-E. Keep quiet, R2D2.
 There is a new, world’s most adorable robot.
 It’s a mere two millimeters long–about the same size as the world’s smallest ant–and weighs less than a teaspoon of salt.

 The new robot has no formal name beyond “micro-bristle-bot.”
-It was built at the University of Georgia.
+It was built at the Georgia Institute of Technology.
 And it’s even more impressive once you learn how it works and what it could do.

 Unlike many robots, which run on electricity, this bot is powered by vibrations.
 Built in a four- or six-legged configuration, it’s 3D-printed with a super tiny actuator (just a moving component of a machine).
 A vibrating table called a piezoelectric shaker blasts out certain frequencies to power the actuator; an ordinary speaker can power it the same way.
 When the frequency is perfectly in-tune with the robot’s onboard components, the device comes to life, as external vibrations reverberate inside the robot to drive its springy legs up and down.
 That also means it won’t move from random sounds in the environment—the robot only responds to a single perfect pitch.